Pavez7274/akore/README.md

 ## Usage

-To compile your code, use the following command:
+To transpile your code, use the following command:

 ```bash
 npx akore [rootDir]